Graduate General Information

 Cancellation of Enrollment

 Students who cannot attend classes must withdraw before classes begin to avoid being billed.
 There is no administrative withdrawal for nonpayment of fees.
-Students should contact the Office of the Registrar to officially withdraw from all classes.
+Students should contact the admission office to official withdraw from all classes.

 Payment of Fees